eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 This section defines four distinct communication flows between a Wallet Unit and a Relying Party, guiding the implementation of the presentation interface:

-- **Proximity Supervised Flow**: The EUDI Wallet User is physically near the Relying Party.
+- **Proximity Supervised Flow**: The User is physically near the Relying Party.
 Attestations are exchanged using near proximity technology (e.g., NFC, Bluetooth) between the Wallet Unit and the Relying Party Instance.
 Both devices may be with or without internet connectivity.
 A human representative of the Relying Party supervises the process.

-- **Proximity Unsupervised Flow**: Like the supervised flow, but the EUDI Wallet presents verifiable attributes to a machine without human supervision.
+- **Proximity Unsupervised Flow**: Like the supervised flow, but the Wallet Unit presents verifiable attributes to a machine without human supervision.

-- **Remote Cross-Device Flow**: The EUDI Wallet User views service information on a separate device from their EUDI Wallet, which is only used to secure the session (e.g., scanning a QR code on a login page with the EUDI Wallet to access online services).
+- **Remote Cross-Device Flow**: The User views service information on a separate device from their Wallet Unit, which is only used to secure the session (e.g., scanning a QR code on a login page with the Wallet Unit to access online services).

-- **Remote Same-Device Flow**: The EUDI Wallet User uses their EUDI Wallet device to both secure the session and consume the digital service including information exchange.
+- **Remote Same-Device Flow**: The User uses their EUDI Wallet device to both secure the session and consume the digital service including information exchange.

 Specific use cases integrate one or more of these flows.
-For detailed user journeys across various use cases, please refer to the blueprints in [Annex 4](#annex-4) of the ARF.
+For detailed User journeys across various use cases, please refer to the blueprints in [Annex 4](#annex-4) of the ARF.

 #### 4.2.3 Mobile Apps and Web Browsers